nodejs/node/doc/contributing/collaborator-guide.md

 not widely used, contact the owner to see if they would be willing to transfer it to the project.

-We try to register a placeholder without the `node:` prefix whenever possible to avoid confusion and typosquatting attacks.
+We register a placeholder without the `node:` prefix whenever possible to avoid confusion and typosquatting attacks.

 For pull requests introducing new core modules: